ITfoxtec/FoxIDs/docs/howto-saml-2.0-context-handler.md

 ![Context Handler SAML 2.0 up-party](images/howto-saml-context-handler-up-attributes.png)

-15. Add at a administrative contact person
+14. Add at a administrative contact person
-16. Click Update
+15. Click Update
-17. Go to the top of the SAML 2.0 up-party
+16. Go to the top of the SAML 2.0 up-party
-18. Find the SAML 2.0 up-party SP-metadata URL, in this case `https://foxids.com/test-corp/context-handler-test/(cp-rp)/saml/spmetadata`.
+17. Find the SAML 2.0 up-party SP-metadata URL, in this case https://foxids.com/test-corp/context-handler-test/(cp-rp)/saml/spmetadata.
-19. The SP-metadata URL is used to configure the Context Handler user system (DK: brugervendt system).
+18. The SP-metadata URL is used to configure a Context Handler user system (DK: brugervendt system).

 **2 - Then go to the [Context Handler administration portal](https://serviceplatformen.dk/administration/)**

 1. Select IT-systems (DK: IT-systemer)
 2. Click Add IT-system (DK: Tilslut it-system)
 3. Fill out the fields and select User system (DK: Brugervendt system)
-4. Go to the user system (DK: Brugervendt system) tab
+4. Go to the User system tab (DK: Brugervendt system)
-5. Remove the selection of Context Handler without NSIS and select Context Handler with NSIS
+5. Select Context Handler with NSIS and remove the selection of Context Handler without NSIS
 6. Select OIOSAML3 as OIOSAML profile and NSIS level
-7. Add the SAML 2.0 up-party SP-metadata URL .
+7. Add the SAML 2.0 up-party SP-metadata URL `https://foxids.com/test-corp/context-handler-test/(cp-rp)/saml/spmetadata`.
-8. Fill out the rest and click Save (DK: Gem)
+8. Fill out the rest, accept the terms and click Save (DK: Gem)

  **3 - Add privilege claim transformation in [FoxIDs Control Client](control.md#foxids-control-client)**

 FoxIDs can transforms the [DK privilege XML claim](claim-transform-dk-privilege.md) to a JSON claim.
 It is recommended to add the transformation in order to obtain smaller claims and tokens.
 Furthermore, it makes the tokens readable.

-1. Set the privilege claim `dk:gov:saml:attribute:Privileges_intermediate` or `https://data.gov.dk/model/core/eid/privilegesIntermediate` depending of the Context Handler version.
+1. Select the Claim transform tab
+2. Click Add claim transform and click DK XML privilege to JSON
+3. Click Add claim transform and click Match claim
-2. Remove the original privilege claim from the claims pipeline.
+4. As action select Remove claim, to remove the original privilege claim from the claims pipeline
+5. In the Remove claim field add `https://data.gov.dk/model/core/eid/privilegesIntermediate`
 3. Click update

 ![Context Handler SAML 2.0 up-party privilege claim transformation](images/howto-saml-privilege-claim-tf.png)